 - Be provided certain mandatory disclosures.

-- Change locks unless the lease states otherwise.
+- Change locks unless the agreement states otherwise.

-The list of responsibilities tenants in Georgia have include the following.
+The list of responsibilities renters have under Georgia landlord-tenant laws include the following.

 - Keep the rental premises in a clean and hazard-free.

-- Maintain the property to the right standards as required by the lease.
+- Maintain the property to the right standards as required by the rental agreement.

-- Notify the landlord whenever maintenance issues crop up.
+- Notify the landlord whenever maintenance issues crop up beyond normal wear and tear.

 - Reasonably use the dwelling fixtures and keep them clean and sanitary.

-- Abide by all terms of the lease agreement.
-For example, if having a pet, abide by all pet policies.
+- Abide by all of the lease terms.
+For example, if having a pet, abide by all pet policies in the rental agreement.

-- Notify the landlord when looking to be away for an extended period of time.
+- Notify the Georgia landlord when looking to be away for an extended period of time.

 - Notify the landlord when looking to move out.